Yaoyaolingbro/notebook/docs/ZJU_CS/ADS/homework.md

     \end{matrix}
     $$

-**Q2-4.** Suppose we have the internal memory that ca### n handle 12 numbers at a time, and the following two runs on the tapes:
+**Q2-4.** Suppose we have the internal memory that can handle 12 numbers at a time, and the following two runs on the tapes:

 **Run 1**: 1, 3, 5, 7, 8, 9, 10, 12